A. The Evaluation Process

 1. Post-tenure evaluations

-- All tenured faculty members (except those completing promotion application process during the current year) must complete an annual self-evaluation ("Annual Faculty Report," AA-4), which is reviewed by their respective Division Chair.
+- All tenured faculty members (except those completing promotion application process during the current year) must complete an annual self-evaluation ("Annual Faculty Report," AA-4), which is reviewed by their respective Department Chair/Dean.

-- The Division Chair/Dean will add comments to AA-4 regarding the faculty member’s contributions to the program, interactions with students, completion of contractual obligations, and effectiveness of instruction.
+- The Department Chair/Dean will add comments to AA-4 regarding the faculty member’s contributions to the program, interactions with students, completion of contractual obligations, and effectiveness of instruction.

-- The Division Chair/Dean will provide the faculty member with a copy of the completed AA-4 form.
+- The Department Chair/Dean will provide the faculty member with a copy of the completed AA-4 form.
 The faculty member may attach additional comments in response to the Chair/Dean assessment.

 - The completed AA-4 form for each tenured faculty member is due in the VPAA office on the first Monday in June.